jeffrey-anderson/aws-redshift-challenge/redshiftChallenge.md

 ### Sample Queries

-Understanding the data model and how the data is queried is important to proper table design.
-Marketing has provided a few typical queries.
+In order to help you optimse the table design, Marketing has provided a few queries which are typically included in their analysis.

 #### Query 1